manna84/git-cli-practice/README.md

 4. Assuming that you are currently within a Git repository, write the command (or commands) that will display the changes from the commit with the ID of abc123.
 Ans:
 It's a screenshot

+5. Assuming that you are currently within a Git repository, write the command (or commands) that will display the ID and commit message for the 3 most recent commits.
+Ans:It's a screenshot